panoptesDev/Safecoin/docs/src/wallet-guide/web-wallets.md

-[sollet.io](https://www.sollet.io/) is a non-custodial web wallet created by the [Project Serum](https://projectserum.com/) team. sollet.io can be used to send and receive SAFE and any SPL Token.
+[sollet.io](https://www.sollet.io/) is a non-custodial web wallet created by the [Project Serum](https://projectserum.com/) team. sollet.io can be used to send and receive PANO and any SPL Token.

 ## MathWallet

 [MathWallet](https://mathwallet.org/) supports wallet
-addresses for sending and receiving SAFE and SPL Tokens through its browser extension and web wallet interface.
+addresses for sending and receiving PANO and SPL Tokens through its browser extension and web wallet interface.

-_Note: The MathWallet iOS and Android app do not yet support SAFE and SPL Tokens_
+_Note: The MathWallet iOS and Android app do not yet support PANO and SPL Tokens_